status-im/status-mobile/STARTING_GUIDE.md

 There are three steps necessary to start development, in this case for Android:

-1. `make startdev-android-real` - Compiles Clojure into JavaScript for real device
+1. `make run-clojure` - Compiles Clojure into JavaScript, watches for changes on cljs files, and hot-reloads code in the app
-2. `make react-native-android` - Watches JavaScript code and updates the App
+2. `make run-metro` - Starts metro bundler and watches JavaScript code
 3. `make run-android` - Builds the Android app and starts it on the device

 The first two will continue watching for changes and keep re-building the app.
+They need to be ready first.
 The last one will exit once the app is up and ready.

 # Manual Steps